 - 5. If you have any CKAN extensions installed from source, you may need to checkout newer versions of the extensions that work with the new CKAN version.
 Refer to the documentation for each extension.
 We recommend disabling all extensions on your ini file and re-enable them one by one to make sure they are working fine. - 6.
+If new configuration options have been introduced (check the Changelog to find out) then check whether you need to change them from their default values.
+See Configuration Options for details.

-Rebuild your search index by running the ckan search-index rebuild command:
+7. Rebuild your search index by running the ckan search-index rebuild command: